aldld/ColourDB/README.md

-ColourDB is an Android app for managing an inventory of markers of various colours.
-ColourDB identifies colours using the Copic colour code format.
+Copic ColourDB is an Android app for managing an inventory of markers using the Copic colour code system.

 To add a colour to your inventory, simply tap the square labeled with the appropriate colour code.
 To remove it, simply tap it again.
 To mark a colour as